 Is candy melts the same as almond bark?

-Candy melts and almond bark are not the same things, but they’re close enough.
+Candy melts and almond bark is not the same things, but they’re close enough.
 They both utilize the same ingredients and are used for the same purposes.
 The only significant difference is that almond bark is more decadent and sold as a brick.
 Candy melts are colorful wafers.

 Can you substitute candy melts for almond bark?